marqo-ai/marqo/README.md

 </p>

-An open-source tensor search framework that seamlessly integrates with your applications, websites, and workflow.
+An open-source tensor search engine that seamlessly integrates with your applications, websites, and workflow.

 ## What is tensor search?